EUDAT-Training/B2SHARE-Training/api/00_Introduction.md

 You can ignore this.
 All requests not using your token for authentication don't need to have verification turned off.

+If your request fails with an HTTP response code 401, you need to update your access token on the B2SHARE website.

 ## A publication workflow

 The HTTP API does not impose a specific workflow for creating a record.
 The following example workflow only defines the most basic steps: